thosgood/translations/README.md

 NEWTEX=$(git diff --name-only master origin/master | grep -E '.tex$')
 NEWRMD=$(git diff --name-only master origin/master | grep -E '.Rmd$')
 if [ -z "$NEWTEX" ] && [ -z "$NEWRMD" ]; then
-  echo "no changes"
-else
-  echo "Here are the .tex files that have changed:" echo "$NEWTEX" echo "Here are the .Rmd files that have changed:" echo "$NEWRMD" git pull
+  printf "No changes to any .tex or .Rmd files!\n" else printf "Here are the .tex files that have changed:\n" printf "$NEWTEX\n" printf "Here are the .Rmd files that have changed:\n" printf "$NEWRMD\n" git pull
-  COMMIT=$(git rev-parse --short HEAD) echo "Updating to git commit hash $COMMIT" if ! [ -z "$NEWTEX" ]; then
+  COMMIT=$(git rev-parse --short HEAD) printf "\nUpdating to git commit $COMMIT\n" if ! [ -z "$NEWTEX" ]; then
     cd $TRANSLATIONS_DIR/builds
     for file in $NEWTEX; do